SAP-archive/cloud-sample-spaceflight/dataModel.md

 1. Re-enter Earth's atmosphere and descend to the surface

-#### Not Landing on the Destination Planet/Moon
+### Not Landing on the Destination Planet/Moon

-Alternatively, if you just want to be a space tourist and simply loop around your destination planet then immediately return home, your flight path will be somewhat simpler.
+Alternatively, if you simply want to be a space tourist and loop around your destination planet then immediately return home, your flight path will be somewhat simpler.
 (This is the flight path used by Apollo 8).

 1. Launch into low earth orbit (LEO), then orbit the Earth a couple of times.
 1. Fire the motors again to enter a free-return lunar transfer orbit.
     This trajectory causes you to be influenced by the Moon's gravity, but not captured by it.
     In other words, this trajectory is designed to just miss entering low lunar orbit.
 Now you will swing around the Moon and return to Earth without needing to fire the motors again (hence the name "free return", since you can return to Earth for free)
 1. Enter LEO
 1. Re-enter Earth's atmosphere and descend to the surface